Obtaining a RingCX access token without a RingEX Login

 Here is an example using cURL:

-curl -X GET https://engage.ringcentral.com/voice/api/v1/admin/token -H "X-Auth-Token: {apiToken}"
+curl -X GET https://ringcx.ringcentral.com/voice/api/v1/admin/token -H "X-Auth-Token: {apiToken}"

 The apiToken in the X-Auth-Token header can be a token generated using the user credentials in the step above or an existing API token for the user, or even a new access token from just logging in.